shaukatdesai/nexttraining/Step3.md

 ![image-20200428114940691](image-20200428114940691.png)

 You now see the Sample Reporting application home page.
+Explore the different features of the Sample Reporting app.

-In the Runtime Developer Toolbar, click **Home** and it will take you back to the workspace.
+17. In the Runtime Developer Toolbar, click **Home** and it will take you back to the workspace.

 [![2g](https://github.com/oracle/learning-library/raw/master/workshops/apex-en/images/hol01/image16.png)](https://github.com/oracle/learning-library/blob/master/workshops/apex-en/images/hol01/image16.png)